-Ranking Pep Guardiola’s 17 Barcelona signings from worst to best
+Ranking Pep Guardiola’s 17 signings at Barcelona from worst to best

-Pep Guardiola’s legendary four-year spell as Barcelona manager yielded unprecedented success and would change how the game would be played at the top level forever.
+Pep Guardiola’s legendary four-year spell as Barcelona manager yielded unprecedented success and changed how the game is be played at the top level forever.

-The fledgeling manager was blessed to inherit the likes of Xavi, Andres Iniesta, Lionel Messi and Sergio Busquets when he took over in 2008, but how was his record with bringing players in?
+The fledgling manager was blessed to inherit the likes of Xavi, Andres Iniesta, Lionel Messi and Sergio Busquets when he took over in 2008, but how was his record with bringing players in?

 The club signed 17 players between 2008 and 2012.
-Some of them were unqualified successes while others had next to no impact whatsoever.
-We’ve ranked them in order of worst to best.
+Some of them were unqualified successes while others had next to no impact.
+We’ve ranked them in order from worst to best.

 Who?
 Well, exactly.
 Believe it or not, Keirrison cost £12million from Palmeiras in 2009.

-20 years old at the time, he was touted to be the next big thing out of Brazil, but it’s safe to say that potential’s gone unfulfilled.
+Twenty years old at the time, he was touted to be the next big thing out of Brazil, but it’s safe to say that potential went unfulfilled.
 He never made a competitive appearance for Barcelona, getting loaned out for four years before going back to Brazil on a free transfer to Coritiba.